-To send flowers in memory of Guillermo Garcia, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Guillermo Garcia, please visit our Heartfelt Sympathies Store.

 He graduated with an Agronomy Degree from the Escuela Agricola Panamericana in Tegucigalpa, Honduras.
 He then moved to Gainesville to attend the University of Florida, where in 1956 he received his Bachelor of Science Degree in Agriculture.
 He was a member of Los Picaros, the Spanish Club at UF where he met Palatka-raised Mary Elizabeth Roberts.
 In 1957 they married, and he continued working in research at the University of Florida Agricultural Center until the birth of their first child, Mary Leonor.

 They then moved to Bogota, Colombia in 1959.
 His fascination with research and plants continued at the Colombian Horticulture Department in Bogota where he managed research programs related to the development of new varieties of vegetable crops, pest and disease control, and as the Director for Raw Material Development for the FRUCO Corporation (1962-1967).
 During this time, they lived in Medellin and Cali as well.
 Their son, Guillermo Clyde “Bill” was born in Medellin.